The Black presence in what would be current-day Rogersville and Hawkins County occurred as early as European movement into the area.

 Sermons of W.C.
 Hargrave

 Dr. Walter Clarence Hargrave, an African American teacher and pastor from East Tennessee.
-He served the longest as anyone as pastor of Bethel Presbyterian in Dandridge, Tennessee as well as at St. Luke’s in New Market, Tennessee and Rice Presbyterian Church.
+He served as pastor of Bethel Presbyterian in Dandridge, Tennessee as well as at St. Luke’s in New Market, Tennessee and Rice Presbyterian Church (location unknown to us).
 He was also the President of Swift Memorial Institute in Rogersville, Tennessee from 1936 - 1941.
 One of W.C.
 Hargrave's largest contributions to African American history is the extensive documentation of his daily living and his sermons.
 You can view those original manuscripts and transcriptions here.

 The Swift Story